-VT 121: Companion Animal Diseases 3.0 units - 48 hours Pre-requisites: successful completion of AS 110; AS
+VT 121: Companion Animal Diseases 3.0 units - 48 hours

 This course covers common animal diseases and treatment for multiple body systems of various species.
 Included are pathology and oncology, clinical microbiology, necropsy, wound management, periodontal disease, and ocular conditions.
 Additionally, diseases and pharmacology as treatment for the urinary, respiratory, reproductive, nervous, musculoskeletal, integumentary, endocrine, digestive, cardiovascular are covered.
 A grade of "C" or higher is required to pass this course.